WeblateOrg/weblate/docs/admin/addons.rst

 Updates the ALL_LINGUAS variable in configure, configure.in or configure.ac
 files when adding new translation.

-Customize Gettext output
+Customize gettext output
 ------------------------

-Allows to customize Gettext output behavior, for example line wrapping.
+Allows customization of gettext output behavior, for example line wrapping.

 Update LINGUAS file
 -------------------

 Updates the LINGUAS file when adding new translation.

-Generate mo files
+Generate MO files
 -----------------

-Automatically generates mo file for every changed po file.
+Automatically generates MO file for every changed PO file.

 Update po files to match pot (msgmerge)
 ---------------------------------------

-Update all po files to match the pot file using msgmerge.
-This is triggered whenever new changes are pulled from upstream repository.
+Update all PO files to match the POT file using msgmerge.
+This is triggered whenever new changes are pulled from the upstream repository.

 Customize JSON output
 ---------------------